Streams: 1 st year classes (Scientific) Source: The Crossroads

 Presentation

--the teacher writes a word in Arabic then asks them to add and asks them to distinguish between the two forms
+-the teacher writes a word in Arabic then asks them to add and asks them to distinguish between the

 then he writes the word pen on the board then write a pen